 Potatoes: Yukon Gold is a wonderful potato for knoephla soup because it is buttery in flavor and holds up well.
 You can also use Russet or red potatoes.

-Chicken Broth: Use low-sodium chicken broth so that you have better control over the sodium content in your soup.
-Boxed broth or homemade both work well.
+Chicken Stock: Use low-sodium chicken broth or stock so that you have better control over the sodium content in your soup.
+Homemade broth is delicious but boxed works fine also.

 Bacon: I like to use bacon in this soup to add flavor and richness.
 It is also a nice texture sprinkled over the top of the soup.
 You can leave out the bacon and an additional 3 tablespoons of butter if desired.

 Heavy Cream: Heavy cream adds richness and body to the soup.
-For a dairy-free soup, leave out the cream.
+For a dairy-free soup, leave out the cream or use coconut milk.

 Herbs: Fresh parsley, dill, and thyme are classic knoephla soup herbs, but you can experiment with other fragrant herbs.
 Oregano makes a great substitution!